shelly-hub/deep-learning-challenge/README.md

 The dataset used to make model prediction is provided in CSV file that contains funding information from more than 34000 organisations.

+This neural network model is run in Google Colab, hence installation is needed in personal Google Drive.

 ## Results

 ### Data Preprocessing